shaurya-chandhoke/black-scholes-merton-calculator/server/README.md

 The above command will pass the package contents listed in the *requirements.txt* to PIP and install each one.

 ### Start Up
 Please run the **server.py** file to start the server:
 ```shell
 python server.py
 ```

 ## Other Usages

-Although this server is intended to be used with the web application, there's no reason why a user can't make use of the api available to make calls to the calculator exclusively.
-The following is the api and schema used to validate the api
+Although this server is intended to be used with the web application, there's no reason why you can't make use of the API available to make calls to the calculator exclusively.
+The following is the API and schema used to validate the API
 calls:

 <br/>